jayfrey/car-park-availability/README.md

 # Carpark Availability
 A simple website that displays the lowest and highest carpark available lots along with the carpark numbers in Singapore.
-The content is sourced from https://data.gov.sg/dataset/carpark-availability and the app itself will auto-refresh the content every 60 seconds.
+The data is sourced from https://data.gov.sg/dataset/carpark-availability and the app itself will auto-refresh the content every 60 seconds.

 ### Prerequisite
 * Docker (20.10.17)